Key takeaways:

 Searching for the best ways to manage dry eye?
 Take a look at how others keep their eyes comfortable.

 Use a lubricating eye ointment before going to bed at night.
-These ointments are available over the counter.
-They’re thick so they stay in place better overnight than artificial tears.
-Since they‘re thick, they’ll blur your vision so it’s best to put it on right before sleep.
+These ointments are available OTC.
+They’re thick, so they stay in place better overnight than artificial tears.
+Since they‘re thick, they’ll blur your vision.
+So it’s best to put these ointments on right before sleep.

 Ointments can also take time to naturally wash out when you wake up.
 If this gets in the way of your morning routine, you can try artificial tears in a gel form instead.